-Remove the Drop-In Stove Top
+1. Remove the Drop-In Stove Top

 Turn off the power, disconnect the lines and loosen the brackets from underneath the countertop.
 These brackets secure the unit to the countertop to secure it in place and prevent shifting and vibration of the unit while in use.
 Lift the unit out of its cut-out hole in the countertop and set it aside.
 If it is in good working condition, consider reselling it or giving it away, instead of ending up in a landfill.

-Taking the Measurements
+2. Take the Measurements

 Take the measurements to find a slide-in unit that fits in the width of the drop-in stove top's cut-out.
-First locate the size, and then select the style.
+First, locate the size, and then select the style.
 Unless the drop-in's and slide-in's measurements are standard to both styles, making it easy to find the right-sized unit, stick with selecting a slightly wider unit than a slightly smaller one.
 A smaller unit defeats the effect of the slide-in solution by leaving gaps on the sides of the unit, which is no different than a standard stove-oven combo unit.

-Making the Cuts and Adjustments
+4. Make the Cuts and Adjustments

 For these and all other types of countertops, including granite, concrete and tile, hire a professional to come in and cut the countertop.
 Have the slide-in stove on hand, so that he can make precise, on-site measurements and cut the countertop to the exact fit, the first time.